pateketrueke/yrv/README.md

 - `{key}` &mdash; The route identity, not its path; default to random pseudo-hash
 - `{path}` &mdash; Any segment to derive a fullpath from, default to `/`
 - `{props}` &mdash; Additional properties for rendered component
-- `{exact}` &mdash; If given, the route will render only if the route exactly matches
+- `{exact}` &mdash; If set, the route will render only if the route exactly matches
-- `{fallback}` &mdash; If given, the route will render only if no more routes were matched
+- `{fallback}` &mdash; If set, the route will render only if no more routes were matched
 - `{component}` &mdash; A valid svelte-component to render if the route matches
 - `{condition}` &mdash; Function; if given, the route will render only if evaluates to true
 - `{redirect}` &mdash; Alternate redirection location, only if the previous condition was true